 This type of curtain fits best in a rectangular window where the length is greater than the width.
 This makes the pull back angle fit better.
 These DIY curtains are an inexpensive alternative to a roman shade or any type of blind.
 You don’t need a lot of time or skill to make this super easy tie back drape.

-- Fabric of choice – This pull back shade looks really cute if you have two different fabrics, but it can also be made with just one fabric.
+- Fabric of choice – This pull back shade looks really cute if you use two contrasting fabrics, but it can be made with just one fabric.
 You will need to measure the length and width of your window inside the frame.
 Add 1 1/2 inches to the width.
 Add 4 1/8 inches to the length to decide who much fabric to purchase.

-- Spring rod (1 per window) – Be sure to get the length that is right for your window.
-I like to get one that is fairly small around.
+- Spring rod (1 per window) – Be sure to get the rods that are the right width for your window.
+I like to get a curtain rod that is fairly small around.

 - Sewing Machine

 Best Fabrics for Drapes

 This drape is made with two different fabrics.
 This makes the curtain thick enough that it looks like it is lined, even though it isn’t.
 There are a few important things to consider when choosing your fabrics.
 If one fabric is very thin and light weight, you might see the other fabric through it.